atayilmaz243/book-critic-web/README.md

 - **Login/Register Page**
     - Users must register to rate and comment on books and upload a profile picture.
     - I used password hashing before storing the passwords, but nevertheless, please do not use your real password.
+- **Category/Search Page**
+   - Users can search for a book by its category or by its name via the search bar.

 The website is responsive and can be used on both mobile devices and computers.